BobbyCarangelo/CS58-proj2/README.md

 ### Concurrency and Synchronization

 Each car is represented by its own thread.
 The threads synchronize themselves with a single, heap allocated instance of a shared data structure called shared_data_t (defined in bridge_sim.h).
-When a car wants to get on the bridge it goes through the following steps:
+When a car wants to get on the bridge waits until the safe conditions are met.
+Once it is one the bridge the thread prints the state of the bridge and then sleeps for 5 seconds.
+When the car leaves the bridge the thread removes itself from the shared data counts and signals the appropriate condition variables that it may now be safe to cross the bridge.

+### Testing

+See testing.md in ./test_files

 ### To do: